sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 If you wish to change your subscription to use Balsamiq for Google Drive with a different Google ID (email), you'll need to [stop your current subscription](#stopping-your-subscription) and [re-sign up](#signing-up-for-a-subscription) when logged in with the Google ID you prefer to use.

 If you purchased the subscription for the wrong Google ID or user, not to worry!
 We have a very generous [refund](/sales/refunds/) policy to get you back on track.

 * * *

+## Pin Payments Subscribers

+If you signed up for a subscription before April 29, 2015, and you haven't made changes to your billing info since then, it's possible you're still on our old payment processor's system.
+As a result, you have not been migrated to Stripe, or current processor.

+To migrate, all you need to do is update your credit card information that is on file.
+From there on, your credit card will be managed securely by [Stripe](/sales/safe/)

+A new subscription period will start when you do so.
+Any unused time on your current subscription period and any subscription credit will be transferred to our new system.

+After you have migrated, you will have better invoices, and you will also gain access to our [newest team plans](#choosing-and-managing-a-team-plan).

+If you come across any issues, please don't hesitate to [shoot us an email](mailto:sales@balsamiq.com?subject=Issues%20Migrating%20From%20Pin%20Payments).

+* * *